Beyond Poisson: First-Passage Asymptotics of Renewal Shot Noise

-which is exactly equivalent to our main result in Eq.~\eqref{mfpt-general} \footnote{Because only interarrival times with $\gamma\tau_i \ll 1$ matter, the MFPT expression \eqref{mfpt-general} depends only on the local decay slope after an impulse, not on the full exponential form.
-The same asymptotics therefore hold in the large-$b$ limit if exponential relaxation is replaced by any smooth relaxation with the same initial slope.
-See \cite{burenevFirstpassageProperties} for the case of a constant slope.}.
-This physical picture also clarifies why extending the explicit MFPT beyond the exponential–mark case solved here appears out of reach: for general marks the overshoot law is unknown and $\mathbb{P}(A_n)$ lacks a closed form.
+which is exactly equivalent to our main result in Eq.~\eqref{mfpt-general}.
+This physical picture enables two key insights.
+First, it clarifies why extending the explicit MFPT beyond the exponential-mark case solved here appears out of reach: for general marks, the overshoot law is unknown and $\mathbb{P}(A_n)$ lacks a closed form.
+Second, because only interarrival times with $\gamma\tau_i \ll 1$ contribute in the large-$b$ limit, our exact result Eq.~\eqref{mfpt-general} depends solely on the local decay rate following each impulse, not on the full exponential form $x_i e^{-\gamma\tau_i}$.
+Consequently, Eq.~\eqref{mfpt-general} is robust to the precise form of the relaxation mechanism: it remains valid if the exponential relaxation is replaced by any smooth relaxation with the same initial slope $-\gamma x_i$ (see \cite{burenevFirstpassageProperties} for the constant-slope case).